-- 7.2.1 Subject to reasonable accommodation, employers should apply the same criteria to test the ability of people with disabilities as are applied to other applicants. - 7.2.2 The purpose of the selection process is to assess whether or not an applicant is suitably qualified.3 This may require a two-stage process if an applicant has a disability: - (i) Determining whether an applicant is suitably qualified; - (ii) Determining whether a 'suitably qualified applicants' needs any accommodation to be able to perform the essential functions of the job. - 7.2.3 When assessing if an applicant is suitably qualified, an employer may not request information about actual or perceived disability from a previous employer or third party unless with the written consent of the applicant. - 7.2.4 Employers should monitor their criteria for selection.
-If these criteria tend to exclude people with disabilities, they should be reviewed to ensure that they do not unfairly discriminate against persons with disabilities.
+- 7.2.1 Subject to reasonable accommodation, employers should apply the same criteria to test the ability of persons with disabilities as are applied to other applicants. - 7.2.2 The purpose of the selection process is to assess whether or not the applicant is suitably qualified.
+This may require a two-stage process if the applicant has a disability, which includes: - (a) Determining whether an applicant is suitably qualified; - (b) Determining whether a 'suitably qualified applicant' needs any accommodation to be able to perform the essential functions of the job. - 7.2.3 When assessing if an applicant is suitably qualified, an employer may not request information about actual or perceived disability from a previous employer or third party unless with the written consent of the applicant. - 7.2.4 Employers must monitor their criteria for selection.
+If these criteria tend to exclude people with disabilities, they must be reviewed to ensure that they do not unfairly discriminate against persons with disabilities.